ali-raza-0076/Sparse-Computing-Research/README.md

 1. The computational overhead of dense representations.
 2. The need for optimized memory usage.
-3. The trade-offs between CPU and GPU performance for sparse workloads.
+3. The trade-offs between CPU and GPU performance for sparse and dense workloads.

 This project explores and benchmarks various approaches to address these challenges by combining sparse storage formats (CSR/CSC and COO) with memory models (in-memory and database-driven).
+Additionally, we compare the performance of sparse and dense matrix operations to identify scenarios where each approach excels.

 ---